-Dear Shareholders,

-The year gone by, 2024-25, was one of the most challenging year for microfinance industry.
+Dear Shareholders, The year gone by, 2024-25, was one of the most challenging year for microfinance industry.
 The year was filled with complexities, unforeseen interventions and macroeconomic challenges.
-It was also a year which tested ability of microfinance company to adapt, maintain liquidity and contain asset quality in a sustainable manner.
-I am happy to share with you that Muthoot Microfin not only has been able to maintain its AUM, we have also been able to maintain healthy liquidity, reasonable asset quality and more than sufficient capital adequacy of 27.85%.
-Most importantly MML has emerged as the second largest NBFC-MFI in the country.
+It was also a year which tested the ability of microfinance companies to adapt, maintain liquidity and contain asset quality in a sustainable manner.
+I am happy to share with you that Muthoot Microfin not only has been able to maintain its AUM, but we have also been able to maintain healthy liquidity, reasonable asset quality, and more than sufficient capital adequacy of 27.85%.
+Most importantly, MML has emerged as the second largest NBFC-MFI in the country.

-Sadaf Sayeed Chief Executive Officer Muthoot Microfin Limited Microfinance institutions faced multiple challenges during FY25, It started with slowdown in disbursements post Lok Sabha elections and a change in credit cycle with general unfavourable view towards unsecured lending.
+Sadaf Sayeed Chief Executive Officer Muthoot Microfin Limited credit cycle with general unfavourable view towards unsecured lending.
 This resulted in slowdown in overall micro lending across sectors, which in turn impacted the cash flow of rural borrowers, and that coupled with high food inflation and excessive lending in previous two years post covid, resulted in over-leveraging among segment of borrowers.
 To counter this industry bodies / SROs introduced certain self-regulatory guardrails.
 Post the introduction of guardrails and cautious lending approach adopted by MFIs, to a great extent, excessive leverage has wounded down in the sector.
-While the sector is recovering during later part of FY some state level legislations were enacted by State of Karnataka and Tamil Nadu to prevent coercive collection practices followed by unregulated entities.
-While the intent of the regulations was right as it is aims at protecting the vulnerable low-income borrowers from coercive collection practices, but some miscommunication of such legislation led to disturbance in collections in sate of Karnataka.
+While the sector was recovering during later part of FY some state level legislations were enacted by State of Karnataka and Tamil Nadu to prevent coercive collection practices followed by unregulated entities.
+While the intent of the regulations was right as it aims at protecting the vulnerable low-income borrowers from coercive collection practices, but some miscommunication of such legislation led to disturbance in collections in state of Karnataka.
 No such negative impact has been noted in TN though.
 I am proud to tell you that through this challenging time, We have held fast to our mission, stayed close to our customers, and relied on the principles that have always guided us: prudence, trust, and the resolute belief that finacial services must be a force for good.